Votorantim Group

 The company is also a member of FCLTGlobal, a non-profit organization that produces research and tools that promote long-term investment and business strategies, and signatory of the UN Global Compact since 2011.

 History

 It was founded in 1918 by José Ermírio de Moraes, an engineer from Pernambuco.
-Its model of corporate governance assures the Ermírio Morais family strategic controlling positions in the executive board.
+Its model of corporate governance assures the Ermírio Moraes family strategic controlling positions in the executive board.
 The Brazilian businessman Antônio Ermírio de Moraes was the representative of the family business, while non-family professionals are at the head of the Business Units.

 Overview

 In 2021, Votorantim and CPP Investments announced a plan to consolidate energy assets in Brazil, creating a company to be listed on the ‘Novo Mercado’ segment of the B3 Stock Change.
 In 2022, this company was named Auren Energia and debuted on Brazil's stock market.

 Subsidiaries

 The company’s portfolio includes leading companies from different economy sectors.
 They are: